 awkwardness and beauty. engaging the visceral through a hybrid and visibly crafted aesthetic

 neo-animist. vibrant matter, a distributed body. identification with a wide spectrum of organic matter.deep ecology. expansiveness. see the work of Betti Marenko

-neo-futurist. speculative fiction. the narratives we have about the future- literary, journalistic, popular and data driven. the unknown and the resistance to explaining it all away.
+neo-futurist. speculative fiction. the narratives we have about the future- literary, journalistic, popular and data driven. the other side of the Modernist dream- a watershed moment for industrial production

 nomadic. the condition of contemporary life- the un-static. the contradiction between a desirable philosophical space and a potentially exhausting life style. sometimes through desire, sometimes a condition of work, war and other forms of violence, economics. an uprooting and spreading of visual matter and information. a demand. a demand on artists.

-0rphandrift a collective artist/entity that emerged in 1994 through Suzie Karakashian, Ranu Mukherjee, Mer Maggie Roberts and Erle Stenberg, plus several collaborators.
-Recently re-emergent. www.orphandriftarchive.com
+0rphandrift a collective artist/entity that emerged in 1994 through Suzie Karakashian, Ranu Mukherjee, Mer Maggie Roberts and Erle Stenberg, plus several collaborators. www.orphandriftarchive.com

-procession a form able to carry individual expressions within collective production. performance of reassembled mythologies for the purposes of re-alignment and recognition. an honoring.
+procession a form able to carry individual expressions within collective production. the performance of reassembled mythologies for the purposes of re-alignment and recognition. an honoring.

 time travel. the expansiveness of the body and the ability to perceive differing temporal scales- some that are epic.
 The scale by which energy takes affect.